brainfoolong/rcon-web-admin/README.md

 * So many more...
 Give it a try

 ## Widgets
-The widgets are so powerful, they deserve an extra header here.
+The widgets are powerful, they deserve an extra header here.
 All dashboard things are written in widgets.
 From the simplest to the most powerful tool, widgets are the way to go.
-There are some core widgets, most noticable `autobot`.
-That can do so many jobs for you.
-As mentioned above, setup scripts that kick high pings automatically, that kick vac banned people, that say hello to new users, the periodically send chat messages, that ...

-Core widgets are automatically kept up2date with their github repositories, or you can trigger updates easily in the interface.
+They are some sort of "High level" programs inside the rcon web admin.
+You don't have to dig much into the code to write widgets.
+It's basically HTML and JS.

 ## Requirements
 It is required to have `npm` and `node` properly installed.